-Under prevailing circumstances, the adoption of the foregoing amended PFRS issuances is not expected to have any material effect on the consolidated financial statements of the Group.
+Relevant new and amended PFRS Accounting Standards, which are not yet effective as at December 31, 2024, is not expected to have any material effect on the consolidated financial statements of the Group.
 Additional disclosures will be included in the consolidated financial statements, as applicable.